 World leading parasitologists will congregate in Aberystwyth for the Annual British Society of Parasitology Conference which takes place from 8 –11 April 2018.

-Hosted by Aberystwyth University for the first time since 1986, the conference organising team is made up of senior parasitologists from the Institute of Biological, Environmental and Rural Sciences (IBERS).
+Hosted by Aberystwyth University for the first time since 1986, the conference is being organising by Dr Justin Pachebat BSP Council representative, supported by senior parasitologists from the Institute of Biological, Environmental and Rural Sciences (IBERS).

-Professor Karl Hoffmann is leading the team: “We are proud to be hosting this prestigious event, and look forward to welcoming colleagues and world renowned experts to present their research and discoveries in Aberystwyth.”
+Professor Karl Hoffmann is head of Parasitology research at IBERS and said “We are proud to be hosting this prestigious event, and look forward to welcoming colleagues and world renowned experts to present their research and discoveries in Aberystwyth.”

 “It is also an opportunity to showcase our expanding parasitology offering to students here in our wonderful university and town, including the new Post grad MRes in Parasite Control which was launched earlier this year.”